Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Mental Health Services in Youth Custody Facilities Facility staff provide direct skill building and indirect role modeling to enhance behavioural self-management and emotional self-regulation which assists with youth mental health needs.
 They are also trained in ASIST suicide prevention skills, basic strategies for responding to mental health concerns, and trauma informed practices.
 Ministry of Corrections, Policing and Public Safety

 Provincial Approach to Homelessness (PATH) The PATH initiative provides a continuum of services and individualized supports to improve the lives of people experiencing homelessness in Saskatchewan.
-Over the next two years, PATH will create 120 new permanent emergency shelter spaces, 155 new supportive housing spaces, 30 complex needs emergency shelter spaces, expand outreach services, and improve community safety.
-Ministries of Health and Corrections, Policing and Public Safety, Saskatchewan Housing Corporation, community-based organizations
+PATH has resulted in 120 new permanent emergency shelter spaces, 155 new supportive housing spaces, 30 complex needs emergency shelter spaces, expanded outreach services, and improved community safety.
+Ministries of Health, Corrections, Policing and Public Safety, and Social Services, community-based organizations

-Saskatchewan Housing Benefit – Supportive Housing Stream The Supportive Housing Stream provides a simple flat rate benefit to help individuals in supportive housing rental units cover their rent and utility costs.
-This benefit stream is for individuals who live in Saskatchewan Housing Corporation (SHC)-approved housing and receive on‑site support services from the housing provider or a third-party service provider under agreement with the housing provider.
-Saskatchewan Housing Corporation, community-based organizations
+Saskatchewan Housing Benefit – Supportive Housing Stream The Supportive Housing Stream provides a simple flat rate benefit to help individuals who require support services cover their rent and utility costs.
+This benefit stream is for individuals who are referred by Saskatchewan Housing Corporation (SHC)-approved organizations.
+Ministry of Social Services, community-based organizations

 Suicide Prevention - Pillars for Life The plan to improve and deliver suicide prevention programs in the province.
 Examples include Community Recovery Teams, Police and Crisis Teams, maternal mental wellness through HealthLine 811 and walk-in counselling.
 Ministry of Health, Saskatchewan Health Authority, Federation of Sovereign Indigenous Nations and a number of other partners

-University of Regina - Internet-Delivered Cognitive Behavioural Therapy A psychotherapy program for students to treat a number of mental health conditions, including depression and anxiety.
-Ministry of Health, University of Regina
+University of Regina - Internet-Delivered Cognitive Behavioural Therapy A psychotherapy program for Saskatchewan residents, 18 and older, to treat a number of mental health conditions, including depression and anxiety, problematic alcohol use, chronic conditions and sleep conditions.
+New in 2025-26: The Wellbeing Course for New and Expecting Parents.
+Ministry of Health, Saskatchewan Health Authority, University of Regina

 Youth Psychiatry Assessment, individual, family and group therapy to youth and their families who are experiencing mental health and/or substance use/abuse issues.
 Saskatchewan Health Authority